rahulchituprolu/neobikes/README.md

 3. Super Admin:
   He is the one who has the control over the application.
 He can monitor over other admin and their bookings.
 At any point of time he can delete an admin.

+Detailed useCases are provided along with screenshots in the word document which is submitted for the project-phase-4 in black board.